fbpx ...

 Recognizing the Signs of Mold

-Mold is a nuisance at best, a health risk at worst.
+Mold is a nuisance at best, and a health risk at worst.
 Luckily, there are multiple warning signs that your house has been infested.
 By identifying it as soon as possible, you minimize the risk of it ever reaching your wardrobe.
 Listed below are some of the key signs of mold in your home:

-• Smell: There is no denying it; mold smells unpleasant.
+- Smell: There is no denying it; mold smells unpleasant.
 If you have noticed a new, unidentifiable scent in your home, it could be mold.

-• Darkened Shower Tiles: If the space between your bathroom towels has gotten darker or looks almost black, it is probably mold.
+- Darkened Shower Tiles: If the space between your bathroom towels has gotten darker or looks almost black, it is probably mold.
 There is nothing mold loves more than warm, damp environments, and that’s exactly what your shower provides.

-• Dark Spots: In the corners of your rooms and on your ceiling, if dark, damp patches start to appear, it is likely to be mold
+- Dark Spots: In the corners of your rooms and on your ceiling, if dark, damp patches start to appear, it is likely to be mold.

-• A New Cough/Cold: If you have a cold that seemingly won’t disappear, it could be mold spores irritating your respiratory system
+- A New Cough/Cold: If you have a cold that seemingly won’t disappear, it could be mold spores irritating your respiratory system.

-How to Remove Mold From Clothes
+How to Get Mold out of Clothes

 There are many ways to effectively remove mold from your clothing, depending on the severity of the staining.
 The most appropriate technique can also vary based on the material.
 If you want to have any hope of salvaging your garment, you still need to adhere to the appropriate techniques.